 La Futura, the next new album, arrived in 2012.
 The first single from the album, I Gotsta Get Paid, debuted in an advertising campaign for Jeremiah Weed Whiskey and appears on the soundtrack of the film Battleship.
 The song itself is an interpretation of 25 Lighters by Texan hip hop DJ DMD and rappers Lil' Keke and Fat Pat.
 The first four songs from the album debuted on June 5, 2012, on an EP called Texicali.

 On September 9, 2016, a new live album entitled Tonite at Midnight: Live Greatest Hits from Around the World would arrive.

 At time of writing, they still have their beards (except, ironically, Frank Beard).
 As for the old Ford and all the girls with Legs?
-Your guess is as good as mine...
-One thing is for sure their name ensures them the last spot in this encyclopedia.
-By 2014, ZZ Top had sold more than 50 million albums worldwide!
+Your guess is as good as ours...
+One thing is for sure their name ensures them the last alphabetical spot in this encyclopedia.
+By 2014, the last statistic we have, ZZ Top had sold more than 50 million albums worldwide!

 See Less... ⏫

 ZZ Top on the Pyramid Stage at Glastonbury 2016